Caliper-Corporation/TsmAPIsExamples/HILS/README.md

-# TransModeller HILS Controller Interface
+# TransModeller Hardware-in-the-Loop Controller Interface

 TransModeler is a powerful traffic simulator with very good modelling realism of signalized intersections.
 The Hardware-in-the-loop Simulation Controller Interface (HilsCI) for TransModeler is implemented using the VTC framework.